Stanghi/Stanghi/README.md

 After high school, I decided to continue to study computer science at the University to learn more things than I would have done as a freelancer.

-I have many projects on my to-do list, but before uploading them to GitHub, I first want to be sure of the efficiency of the code in all its forms.
+I have many projects on my to-do list, but before uploading them to Github, I first want to be sure of the efficiency of the code in all its forms.
 You never stop learning!

 My dream is to work in the IT field since I was a child, and I will do everything to succeed.
 But first, I hope to get my degree. lol